brandonlind/offset_validation/README.md

 Notebooks are hyperlinked to be viewed on nbviewer.org, but are best viewed in a jupyter session so that cells can be collapsed or scrolled (html and nbviewer versions, links below) do not allow scrolling.

 Within each notebook is a html drop-down menu that shows python and package versions used.
+Look for "Click to view module versions" beneath the first cell.

 [Full Repository](https://nbviewer.org/github/brandonlind/offset_validation/tree/main/)